Professional executor consulting with clients about the role of an executor of an estate and estate administration

-Appointing an executor is one of the most important decisions you will make in your will, yet it is often done without a full understanding of what the role truly involves.
+Appointing an executor of estate is one of the most important decisions you will make in your will, yet it is often done without a full understanding of what the role truly involves.

-Many people are surprised by what an executor is responsible for.
-It is far more than simply reading a will it is a significant role that often takes many months, and sometimes considerably longer.
+Many people are surprised by the role of an executor of estate.
+It involves far more than simply reading a will.
+It is a significant role that often takes many months, and sometimes considerably longer.

 This role requires time, care, and attention to legal and financial responsibilities.
 It is not something that can be handled quickly or without experience.